brucemack/w1tkz/mtr2000/README.md

 * Shield (A-19) Ground.
 This appears to be the signal ground for TTL I/Os.
 * Black (B-27) Ground.

-The interface documentation linked above seems to imply that the shield and black wire ground are the same thing, but this doesn't appear to be the case.
-Testing indicates that he TTL signals are referenced to pin A-19 (shield).
+The interface documentation linked above seems to imply that the shield and black wire ground are the same thing, but testing indicates that the TTL signals are referenced to pin A-19 (shield).
+The grounds are not the same.

 Notes on photo below: